 Despite evident merits, there are some disadvantages of monolithic architecture vs microservices.

-The different principle of the organization determines advantages microservices architecture sports.
+The different principle of the organization determines the advantages of microservices architecture sports.

 This architecture type has certain shortcomings as well.